 You now stand upon a balcony which overlooks a pool of shimmering water.
 The water appears to emit its own sickly phosphorescence, that reflects across the ceiling of the chamber, and the corridor to the West of you.
 Directly opposite you, to the East, a black entranceway opens on to a passageway, but you can see no way to reach it without actually throwing yourself into the water.
 Nearby there lies a knurled wooden pole with which you may probe the water, or you may simply wish to throw yourself in.

-You now stand in a small rectangular room.
-In front of you is a long table, made from what appears to be two huge slabs of slate.
-Upon the table lies a worn leather-covered book, a rod of very clear quartz, and a pile of parchments.
-Above the table a large picture hangs on the wall in a dark frame:
+made from what appears to be two huge slabs of slate.
+Upon the table lies a worn leather-covered book, a rod of very

-had once stood there, but the only light in the room now comes from a pale blue
+glittering dresser made of very fine polished veneer.
+The wall above it is stained as if something burning had once stood there, but the only light in the room now comes from a pale blue glow that shimmers through the single doorway to the East.

 You now stand in a wide North-South passage, arched above you with heavy vaults made from coloured bricks, alternating in dull brown and yellow stripes.
 Light comes from two very dim points of lights, rather like candle flames, that hover in a pair of alcoves, facing each other halfway down the passage.
 Beyond this, to the North you can make out a pair of door shut beneath a huge archway.
 To the South the passage goes up a short flight of steps and then continues onwards.